Hawaiianly is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links. Learn more

 So read on to discover what is the best Hawaiian island for whale watching and start planning your Hawaii adventure right away!

+Officially, whale-watching season in Hawaii begins in November and ends in May.
+Peak months for whale-watching are January and February.
 Like most animals that migrate, the Humpback whales move around the Pacific Ocean based on food sources.

-Most of them (scientists estimate two-thirds of North American Humpback population) finding the islands around Hawaii to be the perfect place to take a much needed vacation (and really, who wouldn’t, right?).
+Most of them (scientists estimate two-thirds of the North American Humpback population) find the islands around Hawaii to be the perfect place to take a much-needed vacation (and really, who wouldn’t, right?).

-So to get the most out of your whale-watching experience, you’ll want to make sure you’re vacationing the same time as the Humpbacks.
-Officially, whale-watching season begins in November and ends in May.
+So to get the most out of your whale-watching experience, you’ll want to make sure you’re vacationing at the same time as the Humpbacks.

 The last to arrive will be the pregnant females who will stay in Alaska to feed until the very last possible time before making the trip to their summer home.

-It is also less likely to see the whales in May as they will all be gone by the end of the month.
+It is also less likely you will see whales in May as they will all be gone by the end of the month.

-In the summer months of June through September you’re unlikely to see any, as they have all gone back north to feed their bellies again.
+In the summer months of June through September, you’re unlikely to see any, as they have all gone back north to feed their bellies again.

-The tropical waters are not necessarily good for feeding, but are good places to breed, birth and wean the young.
+The tropical waters are not necessarily suitable for feeding but are good places to breed, birth and wean the young.

 Just as important as when to see the whales is where, so let’s explore the possibilities here.

 But you must be strategic about it.

 The Big Island is, well, big, and not all coasts are the same, so make sure you know where to be!